-design of controls relating to Management's assessment of the variable consideration to be included in the transaction price.
+We obtained an understanding of the process and analyzed the design of controls relating to Management's assessment of the variable consideration to be included in the transaction price.

-appropriateness of the significant assumptions used by Management.
-Evaluating Management's assumptions involved The Company receives a preliminary price by the hospitals.
-Upon evaluating whether the assumptions used by Management were reasonable by considering the consistency of assumptions with (i) external market and industry data, such as than the selling price of comparable products and (ii) with evidence obtained in other The estimate of the final price to be set under the AMM was areas of the audit such as internal company communications and presentations, external communications and analyst reports.
+Our audit procedures also included, among others, evaluating the appropriateness of the significant assumptions used by Management.
+Evaluating Management's assumptions involved evaluating whether the assumptions used by Management were reasonable by considering the consistency of assumptions with (i) external market and industry data, such as than the selling price of comparable products and (ii) with evidence obtained in other areas of the audit such as internal company communications and presentations, external communications and analyst reports.